Beprominent/complier/README.md

 # complier
-A complier
-This a simple complier realized using python
+This a simple complier realized using python.
+The grammer is based pascal.